tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-04-01-the-quarantined-independent.md

 ### 6. Find community

 Every indie is already part of 12 slack channels and groups and forums but right now these mutual-aid support communities are more important than ever.
-Find the ones you want to engage with and double down on them.
 These communities are a great place to practice and get feedback on all of these ideas from writing to coping.

+Community only works when you contribute though - so don't lurk in 12 slack channels.
+Instead be active in 3.
+Find the high value ones you want to engage with and double down.

 The [art of gig](https://artofgig.substack.com/) newsletter run by Venkat now has a community discord attached to it and is shaping up very nicely if you don't know where else to go ($5 / month).